 An agency called the Office québécois de la langue française is responsible for enforcing the Charter of the French Language.
-Complaints must be file with the Office.
+Complaints must be filed with the Office.

-If the Office decides that the complaint is valid, it can request that the person who has not respected the law correct the situation.
+If the Office decides that the complaint is valid, it can order the person who has not respected the law to correct the situation.
 If the situation is not corrected, this person might have to pay a fine.

 What is the role of the Office québécois de la langue française?

-The Office québécois de la langue française was created to take a lead role regarding linguistic terminology and to make sure that French is the main language of work, business and government.
+The Office québécois de la langue française has a leading role regarding linguistic terminology, among other things.
+It makes sure that French is the main language of work, business and government.
 It is also responsible for enforcing the Charter of the French Language.

 More specifically, the Office does the following: